TeleECG model of care

 • TeleECG is an evidence-based strategy that supports improved diagnosis and treatment of myocardial infarction in rural NSW.

-• Automated download of electrocardiogram (ECG) and troponin provides real time notification and remote review of images to the TeleECG hub.
+• Automated download of electrocardiogram (ECG) and troponin results provide real time notification and remote review of images to the TeleECG hub.

-• TeleECG provides a safety net that complements established pathways and comprehensive assessment performed in the rural emergency department (ED).
+• TeleECG provides a safety net that complements established pathways and comprehensive assessment performed in the rural ED.

-Rural ED nurse triages patient with possible acute coronary syndrome, acquires ECG and POC troponin as per Pathway for Assessment of Acute Coronary Syndrome.
+Rural ED nurse triages patient with possible acute coronary syndrome, acquires ECG and point of care troponin as per Pathway for Acute Coronary Syndrome Assessment.

 This removes the requirement for rural ED clinicians to opt in or activate referral to TeleECG.